Lambrie/Lambrie.github.io/_posts/2020-06-19-send-sms-using-zoomconnect.md

 {% endhighlight %}

 ### Send bulk SMS messages
-ZoomConnect allows bulk messages to be sent also with a single api call.
+ZoomConnect allows bulk messages to be sent also with a single API call.

 {% highlight python %}
 from zoomconnect_sdk.client import Client